LiorSinai/NonogramSolverCpp/README.md

 Algorithm
 - Do constraint propagation with row and column sweeps.
 	- Find the left-most and right-most match for each row/column.
 This is done using a Nondeterministic Finite State Machine and Thompsons algorithm.
 This is an O(n^2) algorithm.
 See my blog [post][nfa_post] for more detail.
 	- Find overlaps.
 This is done by finding a "changer sequence".
 See the example below.
-It is made by replacing each symbol with a counter which increments everytime the symbols change e.g. from BLACK to WHITE.
+It is made by replacing each symbol with a counter which increments every time the symbols change e.g. from BLACK to WHITE.
 Counter values which are in the same index in both left and right matches are overlaps.
 	- A simple filler which adds very simple clues that the left-right algorithm sometimes misses e.g. a white after ending a black sequence.
 - If this fails, guess and then go back to constraint propagation.
 	- First try to find contradictions -> guesses which are obviously wrong.
 This will happen if there are no matches for the line matcher.
 The opposite guess is therefore correct.